Shiva-prakash-perumal/influur-viral-agent-demo/README.md

 - 40%: engagement (percentage)
 - 20%: recency/consistency

-In a real system you would validate and eventually replace this heuristic with a learned model that better predicts downstream KPIs (e.g., cost-per-view, conversions, track “break” probability). dbt remains the place where such a model’s outputs are exposed as a mart for the agent to consume.
+In a real system, you would validate and eventually replace this heuristic with a learned model that better predicts downstream KPIs (e.g., cost-per-view, conversions, track “break” probability). dbt remains the place where such a model’s outputs are exposed as a mart for the agent to consume.

 ---